instruct-rb/instruct-rb.github.io/index.md

 Instruct was inspired by Microsoft guidance with its natural interweaving of code and LLM completions, but it’s got Ruby flair and it’s own unique features.

-Here’s just one example of how you can use instruct to easily create a multi-turn agent conversations.
+Here’s an example of how you can use instruct to easily create a multi-turn agent conversations.

 ```ruby
   # Create two agents: Noel Gallagher and an interviewer with a system prompt.